Find Affordable College Courses

 Cambridge, MA

 Harvard University ranked #6 on this year’s Best Value Engineering Schools in the New England Region list.
-Harvard is a very large private not-for-profit school located in the city of Cambridge.
+Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.

-The average tuition and fees for an out-of-state undergraduate student at Northeastern are $57,592 a year.
+Northeastern undergraduate students pay an average of $57,592 in tuition and fees each year.
 While working on their degree, engineering majors at Northeastern accumulate an average of around $25,659 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $412.

-In addition to its great value ranking, Northeastern is in the top 15% of all schools on our Best Engineering Schools in the New England Region list.
+Northeastern excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Engineering Schools in the New England Region list.

 Read full report on Engineering at Northeastern University